 Some varieties are bred for certain regions.
 There are native varieties that have been grown and harvested in Arizona.
 If you buy seeds or plants from a local company, you get plants that suit your region.
 These varieties are well-adapted to local climates.
 They are better when it comes to withstanding conditions in Arizona.

-There are some short-season varieties that take comparatively lesser time to harvest.
+Some short-season varieties take comparatively less time to harvest.
 This means that you can incorporate a wide variety of crops each season into your vegetable garden.
-Gardeners suggest that you should go for these varieties if you have an option.
+Gardeners suggest you go for these varieties if you have an option.

 Microclimate

 The microclimates available to you are the different weather conditions your garden experiences at the same time.
-Which means that some areas get more sunlight than others, some part is cooler than others and so on.
+This means that some areas get more sunlight than others, some parts are cooler than others, and so on.
 You can take advantage of these microclimates by growing plants whose requirements match a specific microclimate.

-Notice which areas receive more sunlight, which area has a cool atmosphere and which area is under shade.
+Notice which areas receive more sunlight, which area has a cool atmosphere, and which area is under shade.
 Study the sun requirements of your vegetable plants and place them in the desired region.
-This way, you will be able to utilise all the space effectively.
+This way, you will be able to utilize all the space effectively.

 Time of Planting